mcb5637/BTX_CAC_Compatibility/README.md

 Modifies BEX (and BTXMinusWeapons, if present) for CAC.

 Installation/Update: (requires working BEX installation)
-- Remove BTMLColorLOSMod, MechResizer and StablePiloting from your BTX installation (as CAC, CU and MechAffinity basically do the same)
+- Remove BTMLColorLOSMod, MechResizer, Retrainer and StablePiloting from your BTX installation (as CAC, CU and MechAffinity basically do the same)
 - update CAB
 - remove IRBModUtils (CAC-C for now contains their own versions of them)
 - remove any previous version of CAC-C, CAE, CAC, CC, CLoc, CPrewarm, CU, CVoices, if they exist